 It was amazing to both play this game myself as a kid and watch my parents beat it, but I do fear it set me up with some really high expectations for all future games I would play.
 Perhaps Banjo & Kazooie is to blame for all those mediocre review scores I keep handing out?

 I am a big fan of the online show Extra Credits and have watched it pretty much since episode 1.
 From their days on YouTube, to The Escapist, to Penny Arcade, and now back to YouTube, I love this show to bits and have discovered many fantastic games through their videos.

 It was in a piece on gender diversity in games that the Persona series came up and I decided to give it a shot.
 Somehow, perhaps by a miracle of some sort, my local video game store had a copy of Persona 4 in stock, new and sealed.
-I sank literally hundreds of hours into it and it just became one of my favorite stories in video games ever.
+I sank literally hundreds of hours into it and it quickly became one of my favorite stories in video games.
 I absolutely love how it features a realistic cast of characters that deal with problems you might very much encounter in real life.
 This includes drastic issues like gender identity and not getting murdered, as well as topics like how to be a good father and dealing with loss.

-Since playing the game I have watched the anime like ten times over, read the manga, everything, and still some of the scenes get me every time.
+Since playing the game I have watched the anime ten times over, read the manga, everything, and still some of the scenes get me every time.
 It also helps that the game was just plain good and offered a challenging JRPG that streamlined some of the more annoying features of Persona 3.

 #1 Recettear: An Item Shop’s Tale